Mental Health for Adolescents

 Get Help

-If you observe warning signs and need to seek help, consult your health care provider or mental health professional.
+If you notice warning signs and need help, consult your health care provider or mental health professional.
 In life-threatening situations, call 911 or go to your nearest hospital emergency room.
-In a crisis, you can call or text 988 (for English or Spanish) to be connected to trained counselors in the National Suicide Prevention Lifeline network.
-For TTY users, use your preferred relay service or dial 711 then 988.
+In a crisis, you can call or text 988 to reach trained counselors in the National Suicide Prevention Lifeline network (available in English or Spanish).
+For TTY users, use your preferred relay service or dial 711 and then 988.

 Visit NIMH’s Help for Mental Illness page, also available in Spanish, for more details and to identify treatment options in your area.